mlco2/codecarbon/README.md

 ## Quickstart

-For an example application, we use TensorFlow 2.0 on MNIST.
+As a simple illustration of using the package, we use a built-in example using TensorFlow for digit classification on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/):

+First, install Tensorflow  2.0:

 ```
 pip install tensorflow
 ```

-Run the examples in `examples/` like so
+Then, run the examples in the `examples/` folder:

 ```
 python examples/mnist.py